 Oculus Quest 2: Price and availability

-Subsequently, most games average in the 1-2GB size range, but there are plenty notable exceptions to this.
-The largest Oculus Quest 2 games are in upwards of 12GB after installation and you'll want to be sure you have enough space free to keep them updated.
-Between all the free titles on the Oculus Store, on Oculus App Lab, and extras like adding custom songs on Beat Saber, we recommend the 256GB model.
+Most games average 1-2GB in size, but there are plenty of notable exceptions to this.
+The largest Oculus Quest 2 games can be 12GB or larger after installation, and you'll want to be sure you have enough space free to keep them updated.
+Thankfully, replacing the 64GB SKU with a 128GB version in August 2021 means that even the base $299 model has plenty of space for the foreseeable future.

 In general, you'll be getting your games and apps from the official Oculus Store, which can be accessed either on the Quest 2 or via the Oculus app on your smartphone.
 The box comes with everything you need to play: the Oculus Quest 2 headset, two controllers, a USB Type-C cable, and a charging adapter to plug into an outlet.